Image

 The Epic LT is an advanced home-built aircraft with a turboprop engine in the nose.
 About fifty were built before Epic Aircraft stopped producing kits in favour of the E1000, the certified version of the Epic LT.
 The E1000 is delivered as a complete aircraft.

 The improved version of the E1000 is called E1000 GX.
-Apart from new avionics the most obvious external difference is the five bladed prop.
+Apart from new avionics the most obvious external difference is the five blade prop.
+However, the ventilation holes in the cowling are also larger and differently shaped.

 Confusion possible with